 My L1B, H1B, H4, F1 Visa expired, but I-94 still valid, Can I stay in US Legally ?

-Yes, as long as you are maintaining your status and your I-94 is valid, your status in US is legal.
+Yes, as long as you are maintaining your status and your I-94 ( Electronic or Physical Card) is valid, your status in US is legal.
 You need to ensure that your immigration documents (like I-20 for F1 students) that are tied to your status are valid too.

 H1B, L1, F1 Visa stamp in passport expired – I have to travel to home country like India.
 Can I re-enter ?
 What should I do ?

 If your visa stamp in passport has expired, it means that you cannot use it to re-enter America after you travel to home country.
 Your visa stamp has to be valid, to enter US.
 You should apply for getting F1, H1B or L1 Visa stamping done in your home country at a US consulate office.
 Some people travel to other countries to get this visa stamping done, depending on their situation and preference.
 Also, on the contrary, if your passport has expired, but your visa is valid, you can still use the same valid visa to re-enter US.
 Read Enter US with Valid Visa in Expired Passport

 Does that clarify Visa Vs Status in USA ?
 Did I miss anything ?
 Any thoughts to add ?